Do you feel like your mom life is chaotic?

 Setting boundaries in your life is one way to become a happy and balanced mom!

 Personal development guru Brian Tracy says, “Just as a wheel must be perfectly balanced to rotate smoothly, your life must be in balance as well for you to feel happy and effective.”

 Which is what this whole article is about, right?
 But if you’re not directing that wheel at anything significant, there’s no point in keeping it turning.

-Happy moms have goals because they find satisfaction in reaching them.
+Happy and healthy moms have goals because they find satisfaction in reaching them.